boudzela/data_model_rental_movie_shop/README.md

 It is possible that a customer returns the movies they’ve rented in multiple visits.

 We need to be able to track the:

-/Top movies
+Top movies
-/Top customers
+Top customers
-/Revenue per day, month and year
+Revenue per day, month and year

 2. Conceptual model